GenomeDK/genomedk-docs/content/docs/projects-and-accounting.md

 $ gdk-project-show <project name>
 ```

-Provides a detailed listing of the ressources used by all projects owned by you:
+Provides a detailed listing of the resources used by all projects owned by you:

 ```bash
 $ gdk-project-usage